nguyeenxduyanhh/story/README.md

 ## 🌟 About the Project

-**The Song of Hope** is a story set in a fictional dystopian world in 2055.
+**Song of Hope** is a story set in a fictional dystopian world in 2055.
 It follows the journey of Mai and Kaito as they navigate a world filled with challenges and hope. 🌏✨

 If you like the idea or have feedback to share, feel free to create a Pull Request or open an Issue.